 Dismisses Sherlock Holmes for Relying on Deduction

 This is probably the best known quotation from Sherlock Holmes.
-Conan Doyle’s archetypal detective knew all about the process of elimination, as well as deduction, induction and retroduction.
+Conan Doyle’s archetypal detective skillfully applied the process of elimination, along with deduction, induction and retroduction, in every story.

 The Angry Photographer is very fond of the word retroduction, apparently because so few people have heard the term before.
 That gives him the opportunity to sound profound and stretch the truth at the same time.